-12,000 grads of the Ultimate Military Credit Cards Course already know why
+20,159 grads of the Ultimate Military Credit Cards Course already know why the

-The Platinum Card® from American Express is my #1 recommended card
+American Express Platinum Card® is my #1 recommended card

 The following is a guest post from Jamie, an Air Force officer who lives in Hawaii with his wife and three kids.
-Jamie shows us how you can apply military travel hacking strategies to travelling with a family of five!
-Jamie uses several credit cards to achieve his travel hacking strategy and get his family from Hawaii to the East Coast for 50% off.
-You can see what Jamie's up to on Instragram @c17jamie
+Jamie shows us how you can apply military credit card strategies to travelling with a family of five!

 Traveling with kids can be incredibly challenging and often very expensive.
 For military members and their families, there are a number of credit card benefits you can take advantage of that will make the budget for your family vacation a little easier to swallow.

-Travel Hacking for Military Families with Kids
+Military Credit Cards for Families with Kids

 The Delta Reserve offers a free companion pass each year after your first card anniversary.
 And even better, if you live in Hawaii like we do, Delta allows you to use the companion pass on a flight from Hawaii to the mainland and back.
 The flight must be a roundtrip starting in Hawaii.